Paradeluxe/Praditor/markdown/quick_fix.md

 ## Penalty
 **_Penalty_** is a parameter used to adjust the sensitivity to noise, particularly below-threshold frames, and is negatively related to the scanning sum.
 A higher **_Penalty_** value increases the likelihood to reject a starting frame or onset candidate, even if the silence preceding it is shorter (e.g., subtle noises like lip-smacking before speech).
-However, excessive **_Penalty_** values may lead to the omission of valid but subtle onsets, making it critical to fine-tune this parameter based on the specific characteristics of the dataset.
+However, excessive **_Penalty_** values may lead to the omission of valid but subtle onsets (e.g., aspirated consonants), making it critical to fine-tune this parameter based on the characteristics of the dataset.

 ![example_Penalty.png](../instructions/example_Penalty.png)